Smurph82/RecyclerViewMultiSelect/README.md

 * ~~Single select mode w/o CAB.~~

 ##### KNOWN ISSUES
+* With the ViewPager example if there are not enough items to fill the screen the swipe to refresh and the Collapsing Toolbar do not work all the time.
+This is an issue with the Collapsing Toolbar Android support library and not the MultiSelectHelper library.
 * ~~Under version 1.0.5 removing an item from the RecyclerView will throw off the positioning of this library.
 I look to have a fix in version 1.0.6~~
 * ~~Under version 1.0.5 there is not direct way of getting the selected item count.
 Should be in version 1.0.6~~